Fermonx/VueForm/README.md

 ## To Do:
 * ~~Refactor into smaller components instead of having everything in one thing.~~
-* Try to implement Modal success message after form submit.
+* ~~Try to implement Modal success message after form submit.~~ <- Make the reload slower so the modal can be read.
 * ~~Fix the responsive design for certain sizes of screens and the card height.~~
 * ~~Make the design better in some aspects~~
 * ~~Add styles to some of the default inputs~~